xuestella03/WINTER25-CS326/lectures/L16_exam_review/slides.md

 - Explain the intuition behind a Markov model and how it is used in text analysis.

-- Explain perplexity, bleu, and rouge in the context of text analysis.

 <!--s-->

 # L.14 | Natural Language Processing II